cobusb/Emmer/README.md

 ### Using Emmer as a Dependency

-If you've added Emmer as a dependency to your project, build your site with:
+If you've added Emmer as a dependency to your own Elixir project, build your site with:
 ```bash
 mix run -e 'SiteEmmer.main(["--source-dir", "content", "--output-dir", "dist", "--templates-dir", "templates"])'
 ```